 Improving customer experience can’t be done in a one-hit.
 You can’t decide to implement a new vision, make changes, and then forget about it.
 The answer to the question ‘what is customer experience management?’ is that it’s a process, not a one-off event.
 You must continually monitor how you serve your customers so you can improve.

 To make those ongoing improvements, you must track and measure the impact of your efforts.
 You need to understand what effect any changes you make are having.
-The best way to achieve that is via an intelligent analysis of customer feedback.
+The best way to achieve that is via an intelligent analysis of customer feedback, allowing you to continually improve customer service and elevate the overall customer experience.

 When you deliver great customer experience, customers are more likely to recommend you.
 Net Promoter Score (NPS) is a metric of that likelihood of a recommendation.
 Measuring and tracking changes in your NPS is an excellent way to assess the impact of any new strategy.